Pet cat missing for 10 years in Aberdeen reunited with owners

 Mr Henderson said: "When Forbes first went missing in March 2011, we were distraught.
 We'd had him from when he was a kitten and we had such a special bond.
 He was such a unique and friendly character, we absolutely adored him.

 "Our friend made posters and we went door-to-door in the area we lived in Rosemount.
 We asked people to check garages and sheds as we thought he may have just been locked inside.

-After eight or nine months, we very sadly had to come to the realisation that the worst may have happened."
+"After eight or nine months, we very sadly had to come to the realisation that the worst may have happened."

+He said he was "overcome with emotion" when he learned that Forbes had been found.

 'Dream come true'

-He explained how Forbes being found had left the couple "overcome with emotion".

 "My wife phoned when I was on the motorway and she told me I had to pull over.
-I was completely unprepared for what I was about to be told and hearing that Forbes had been found left me completely astounded," Mr Henderson.
+I was completely unprepared for what I was about to be told and hearing that Forbes had been found left me completely astounded," said Mr Henderson.

-"I have to admit that I was completely overcome with emotion and turned the car round immediately to go home.
+He immediately turned the car round to go home.

 "We travelled to Aberdeen the next day and when he was brought out, I recognised him immediately.
 Forbes did give me a big cuddle so I'm hopeful that he remembered us.

 "At the moment, we are just gradually introducing him to our two dogs and two cats.
 This is just the best outcome for us.

-We never thought we would see him again.
+"We never thought we would see him again.
 It's like a closed chapter has just opened up.
 It's a dream come true."

 Animal rescue officer Greg Stevenson had been called out when Forbes was spotted and said he found the cat to be very friendly.